massoncheg/forgejo-docs/user/actions.md

 #### uses

-Specifies the repository from which the `Action` will be cloned.
+Specifies the repository from which the `Action` will be cloned or a directory where it can be found.

+#### Remote actions

 A relative `Action` such as `uses: actions/checkout@v3` will clone the repository at the URL composed by prepending the default actions URL which is https://code.forgejo.org/.
 It is the equivalent of providing the fully qualified URL `uses: https://code.forgejo.org/actions/checkout@v3`.
 In other words the following: